The Basics of Construction Loans: Buy Land and Build

-During the construction phase, you’ll generally make interest-only payments (or no payments at all in some cases) based on the amount you’ve borrowed to-date.
-As certain milestones are reached, you or your builder will request draw payments for work that has been completed.
-An inspector will verify that the work was done (but will not evaluate the quality of work), and a disbursement will go to the builder if all is well.
+Disbursements to contractors: As you reach milestones for your project, you or the builder can request draw payments for completed work.
+An inspector must verify that the work was done (but inspectors don’t necessarily evaluate the quality of work), and a disbursement goes to the builder if all is well.

-Loans typically last less than one year, and they are repaid with another "permanent" loan – you’ll get rid of the construction loan once construction is complete.
-To retire the loan, you’ll get an appraisal and inspection on the completed property and refinance into a more suitable loan.
+Temporary funding: Loans typically last less than one year, and you pay them off with another "permanent" loan.
+The construction loan typically ends once construction is complete.
+To retire the loan, you obtain an appraisal and inspection on the completed property and refinance into a more suitable loan.

 A Solid Plan

 To receive a construction loan, you’ll need to qualify, just like with any other loan.
 That means you need good credit and favorable ratios (debt-to-income and loan-to-value).
 Consistent income also helps.

 Lender approval: Construction loans are unique because the bank needs to approve your construction plans.
 If you’re buying from a builder that regularly works with a particular lender, approvals might be streamlined.
 However, "custom" projects can be challenging.
 Expect your lender to ask for complete details about the project: Who is doing the work, how exactly will it be done (architectural drawings should convey details), what’s the schedule for each phase, how much does everything cost, will the structure meet local codes and requirements, and how much will the property be worth at completion?